 Before you discover what you’ll be doing with an advanced degree that’s focused on instruction and curriculum, you need to know what you’ll learn while you’re in graduate school.
 Studying for a master’s degree is challenging and expensive.
 The better prepared you are, the more likely you are to make the right choice and ultimately succeed as a grad student.

-Every program has its own set of core curriculum.
+Every program has its own set of core curricula.
 Any program worth enrolling in will offer at least the standard curriculum that’s required by an accreditation association like CAEP.
-This Master’s degree program focuses on the clear set of competencies that will help you develop a mastery in the field.
-When enrolled in a CAEP-accredited program, you will have to complete courses on the following subject areas:
+This Master’s degree program focuses on a clear set of competencies that will help you develop mastery in the field.
+When enrolled in a CAEP-accredited program, you will have to complete courses in the following subject areas:

 - Intro to Curriculum Theory

 - Education Psychology

 Related Resource: The Top 10 Most Affordable Accelerated Master’s in Education Online